NoLee/Game-of-life/README.md

 # Game-of-life
-My own implementation of Conway's Game of Life using JavaScript
+My own implementation of Conway's Game of Life using Typescript and HTML-CSS.